Home » Recipes » Birthday Cake Marshmallow Recipe

 What Inspired This Birthday Cake Marshmallow Recipe?

 “Birthday cake” or “cake batter” desserts seem to be having a bit of a moment on social media.
-I’ve spotted cake batter cookies, cake batter ice cream, cake batter doughnuts, protein bites, brownies, coconut macaroons, and oh so many macarons.
+I’ve spotted cake batter cookies, cake batter ice cream, cake batter doughnuts, protein bites, brownies, coconut macaroons, and oh so many birthday cake-themed French macarons.

 Marshmallows offer endless room for creativity.
 You can experiment with different flavors and colors, cut them into fun shapes, or mix add-ins like candy, crushed cookies, sprinkles, or chocolate chips into the batter.
-It’s fun to create a one-of-a-kind confection you’ll never find in any grocery store.
+It’s fun to create one-of-a-kind confections that you’ll never find in any supermarket.

-For this particular batch of marshmallows, I wanted to play around with the flavors and colors of a slice of birthday cake.
-With a fluffy marshmallow base, pale yellow color, cake batter flavor, and crunchy rainbow nonpareil coloring, this homemade birthday cake marshmallow recipe really does rival the real thing!
+For this recipe, I decided to experiment with the flavors and colors of a classic slice of birthday cake.
+With a fluffy marshmallow base, pale yellow color, cake batter flavor, and crunchy rainbow nonpareils sprinkles on top, this homemade birthday cake marshmallow recipe looks and tastes very much like the real thing.

 Birthday cake marshmallows with nonpariels, surrounded by candles and colorful confetti, on a white background